0xumarkhatab/0xumarkhatab/README.md

 # Introduction
-Hi human, I'm Umar Khatab - A Full-stack Blockchain Engineer for over 3 years.
+Hi PLanet Earth homie , I'm Umar - A Full-stack Blockchain Engineer for over 3 years.

 I have built 15+ scalable web3 protocols, and have secured other Web3 protocols upto 88B$ in TVL.